ramandv/obsidian-snippets-manager/README.md

 ### Setting Up Snippets

-1. **Create a Snippet File:**
-   - Create a markdown file in your vault where youâ€™ll store your snippets (e.g., **S**nippets.md ).
+1. **Single File or Folder Setup:**

+You can store snippets in a single markdown file (e.g., Snippets.md) or in multiple markdown files within a folder (e.g., Snippets/

+2. **Markdown Snippet Structure:**

-   - In this file, each snippet should be under a heading (`### Heading`), where the heading is the snippet's title, and the content under the heading is the snippet itself.
+- Each snippet should be stored under a heading (### Heading), with the content under the heading representing the snippet.

-   Example:
+- Example in a single file:

 ````markdown
 ### Greeting
 Hello, how are you doing today?